Canonical decompositions for Poincar\'e duality pairs: Further properties of Torus Decompositions

 Now consider the case when $H$ is $VPCn$.
 Recall that $L$ is normal in $\partial_{3}K$ with infinite cyclic quotient.
 Thus $L$ is normal in $H\ $with finite cyclic quotient of some order $d$.
 There is a $d$--fold regular cover $M_{d}$ of the surface $M$ in which the pre-image of the third boundary component of $M$ is a single circle $C$.
 Now $M_{d}$ determines a subgroup $K_{d}$ of $K$ of index $d$, and $L$ is normal in $K_{d}$ with quotient $\pi_{1}(M_{d})$.
 The boundary component $C$ of $M_{d}$ determines a boundary subgroup $\partial_{C}$ of $K_{d}$.
 By construction the image of $\partial _{C}$ in $G$ is equal to $L$.
 We let $\overline{M}$ be obtained from $M_{d}$ by gluing a disc onto $C$, and let $\overline{K}$ denote the corresponding quotient of $K_{d}$.
 Thus $L$ is normal in $\overline{K}$ with quotient $\pi_{1}(\overline{M})$, and $\overline{K}$ yields an orientable $PD(n+2)$ pair with one less boundary subgroup than $K_{d}$.
 Further the homomorphism from $K_{d}$ to $G$ factors through $\overline{K}$.
 Each boundary subgroup of $\overline{K}$ maps to a conjugate of $A$ or $B$, so that the map from $\overline{K}$ to $G$ is a map of $PD(n+2)$ pairs.
-Again we have a map of non-zero degree as it is of non-zero degree on the boundary.
+Again we have a map of non-zero degree, as it is of non-zero degree on the boundary.
 Now we argue exactly as in the preceding paragraph to obtain a contradiction.
-This completes the proof that if $A$ and $B$ are not conjugate commensurable, we have a contradiction.
+This completes the proof that if $A$ and $B$ are not conjugate commensurable, we have a contradiction, thus completing the proof that if $A$ and $B$ are distinct elements of $\partial G$, then we have case 2) of the proposition.